sekai-app/sekai-memobase/src/server/api/readme.md

 - Structured error responses
 - Validation error handling

-This documentation provides a high-level overview of the MemoBase system.
+This documentation provides a high-level overview of the Memobase system.
 For specific implementation details, refer to the individual module documentation and code comments.